naomibaes/NYT/README.md

 - Users must comply with the New York Times API terms of service and ensure proper attribution: [NYT API Terms](https://developer.nytimes.com/terms).
 - Consider the ethical implications of the data usage, especially regarding the representation of sensitive topics and historical contexts.

+### Acknowledgements:
+- Code for some scripts were inspired from Salvatore Giorgi's repository: https://osf.io/uya29/

 ### Contact:
 - **Compiled by**: Hugo Lyons Keenan & Naomi Baes
 - **Email**: [your-email@example.com](mailto:your-email@example.com)